yaydede/toolbox/docs/13-EnsembleApplication.md

 # Ensemble Applications

-To conclude this section we will cover classification and regression applications using bagging, random forest, boosting and SVM.
+To conclude this section we will cover classification and regression applications using bagging, random forest and, boosting.
 First we will start with a classification problem.
 In comparing different ensemble methods, we must look not only at their accuracy, but evaluate their stability as well.

 ## Classification